zappityzap/compost-sensor/docs/build.md

     * Another 150-250mm in length would be nice.
     * Be careful buying elsewhere, tolerances on eBay stuff is junk.

-# build
+# Build

-## base station (RX)
+## Base station (RX)
-solder headers and connectors onto the boards solder the spring antenna
+1. Solder headers and connectors onto the boards
+1. Solder the spring antenna

-## sensor (TX)
+## Sensor (TX)
-solder the headers onto the feather
+1. Solder the headers onto the feather
-    snap the header strip for the shorter side to length put the headers into the breadboard, long side down set the feather board right-side up, on top of the headers both sides have labels but the bottom side is easier to read solder each pin solder the spring antenna onto the feather solder the 2/3 wire pads together on the max31865 board solder the header strip onto the top side of the max31865 board it's easier to connect the pins if they're on the same side as the labels
+    * Snap the header strip for the shorter side to length
+    * Put the headers into the breadboard, long side down
+    * Set the feather board right-side up, on top of the headers
+        * Both sides have labels but the bottom side is easier to read
+    * Solder each pin
+1. Solder the spring antenna onto the feather
+1. Solder the 2/3 wire pads together on the max31865 board
+1. Solder the header strip onto the top side of the max31865 board
+    * It's easier to connect the pins if they're on the same side as the labels

-insert the thermcouple into the stainless steel tube apply epoxy to secure the thermocouple
+1. Insert the thermcouple into the stainless steel tube
+1. Apply epoxy to secure the thermocouple
-    leave about half of it sticking out the end of the tube wait for the epoxy to cure fold the forked connectors in half so they'll fit into the terminal on the max31865 board insert both red connecotrs into the terminals on F+ side and secure with the screw insert the blue connector into either of the terminals on the F- side and secure with the screw connect the max31865 board to the feather using jumper cables as follows:
+    * Leave about half of it sticking out the end of the tube
+1. Wait for the epoxy to cure
+1. Fold the forked connectors in half so they'll fit into the terminal on the max31865 board
+1. Insert both red connecotrs into the terminals on F+ side and secure with the screw
+1. Insert the blue connector into either of the terminals on the F- side and secure with the screw
+1. Connect the max31865 board to the feather using jumper cables as follows:
-    VIN -> 3.3V
+    * VIN -> 3.3V
-    GND -> GND
+    * GND -> GND
-    CLK -> 13
+    * CLK -> 13
-    SDO -> 12
+    * SDO -> 12
-    SDI -> 11
+    * SDI -> 11
-    CS -> 10
+    * CS -> 10
-attach the battery to the feather put all the parts into the weatherproof box
+1. Attach the battery to the feather
+1. Put all the parts into the weatherproof box